Skip to main content

 SOC 2 Type II Architecture for SaaS

-Enterprise SaaS companies are increasingly required to achieve SOC 2 Type II certification to close deals with Fortune 500 customers.
-SOC 2 Type II requires 6+ months of operational evidence across 5 trust service criteria: Security, Availability, Processing Integrity, Confidentiality, and Privacy.
+Enterprise SaaS companies are increasingly required to achieve SOC 2 Type II certification to close Fortune 500 deals.
+SOC 2 Type II requires 6 months of operational evidence across five trust service criteria: Security, Availability, Processing Integrity, Confidentiality, and Privacy.

 Key AWS Controls Needed: